rankutah/blog/sites/rank-utah/posts/utah-link-building-strategy-to-increase-website-traffic.md

 ## Why Local Links Matter More for Local SEO than National Links

 For local searches Google provides local results.
 Goole's goal is to provide the most relevant results for your search.
 Backlinks from local businesses and organizations within your community show your web page is an authority, for the keywords it covers, within your community.

-## Rank Utah's Backlink Strategy
+## Rank Utah's Link Building Strategy

 ### Business Directory Listings (Citations)

-Rank Utah uses a simple white-hat strategy to help small businesses in Utah acquire backlinks.
+Rank Utah uses a simple white-hat strategy to help small businesses in Utah acquire links.
 First, we focus on helping you get citations (business directory listings).
 We sync your business info to 150+ platforms, directories, map apps, consumer apps and voice assistants via the five leading data aggregators (Localeze, DataAxle, YP Network, GPS Network, and Foursquare).
 These listings act as the foundation to to showing up in Google Search Results.
 Google requires a consistent NAP (name, address, and phone number) for your business across the web if you want to show up in search results.
 This service syncs these directories with your busienss and enables us to update all as needed.
-In addition to a consistent NAP, many of these directories also provide backlinks to your homepage, boosting your homepage authority and potentially brining additional traffic.
+In addition to a consistent NAP, many of these directories also provide links to your homepage, boosting your homepage authority and potentially brining additional traffic.

 ### Business Blog